tomerfiliba/agnos/site/devguide/protocol.rst

+.. _doc-protocol:

 Protocol Specification
 ======================
 This section describes the wire-format Agnos uses to encode values, and serves as a reference for new implementations of ``libagnos`` (for other languages).
 Note that the ``java`` implementation of ``libagnos`` is the "reference implementation".
-Refer to :doc:`types` for more information on types.
+Refer to :ref:`doc-types` for more information on types.

 .. note::
   Some notes of notations: